smburdick/graem/about/index.md

 # About

-This is a wiki for fantasy tabletop role playing games.
+This is a wiki for fantasy tabletop role-playing games.